Xilinx/imagebuilder/README.md

 - DOMU_PASSTHROUGH_DTB[number] specifies the device assignment
   configuration, see xen.git:docs/misc/arm/passthrough.txt

+- DOMU_MEM[number] is the amount of memory for the VM in MB, default 512MB

+- DOMU_VCPUS[number] is the number of vcpus for the VM, default 1

 - UBOOT_SOURCE and UBOOT_SCRIPT specify the output.
 They are optional as you can pass -o FILENAME to uboot-script-gen as a command line